20% Off your first consulting service!

 7. Scaling

-Importance of Scaling:
+Advantages of Scaling:

-• Enables easy comparison between different components.
+• You have to ensure easy comparison between components.

 8. Line Weight Variation